 Evidence at the scene indicates Frederic Tabora, 35, of Anaheim, was possibly involved in the incident, Anaheim police said in a news release.

-Tabora was arrested after a similar BHO lab explosion in January 2016 at 2000 W. Blue Violet Court in Anaheim.
-That caused more than $450,000 in structural damage.
+Tabora was arrested after a similar BHO lab explosion in January 2016 at 2000 West Blue Violet Court in Anaheim.
+That caused more than $450,000 in structural damage, police said.

-BHO extraction involves heating explosive gasses to extract THC from cannabis leaves.
+BHO extraction involves heating explosive gases to extract THC from cannabis leaves.

 Anyone with information on this incident is asked to contact Orange County Crime Stoppers at 855-TIP-OCCS, or at occrimestoppers.org.